Richard was elected in December 2019 and is the first Conservative Member of Parliament ever to be elected by the people of North West Durham.

 Born in Blackburn, Richard grew up in the Pennine village of Grindleton, near Clitheroe.
 He attended the local village primary school and passed the 11+ to go to a grammar school in Skipton, North Yorkshire.
 He went to sixth form in Blackburn before going on to study at the London School of Economics (LSE), where he graduated in 2007.

-Since then he has worked in both the public and private sectors, as well as in political campaigning.
-Most recently, before becoming an MP, he worked as Deputy Head of Press for the Conservative Party Headquarters and as a Special Adviser to the Secretary of State for Education, Defence, Transport and in the House of Lords.
+Since then, he has worked in both the public and private sectors, as well as in politics.
+Before becoming an MP, he worked as Deputy Head of Press for the Conservative Party Headquarters and as a Special Adviser to the Secretaries of State for Education, Defence, Transport and in the House of Lords.

 Following his election, Richard has been very active on behalf of his constituency, both locally and in Parliament, raising issues such as transport infrastructure, jobs and the economy, farming, and lobbying for a replacement to Shotley Bridge Hospital.
 He is also involved in national campaigns to better regulate gambling, provide better mental health services and help prevent suicide, and for environmental protection.

 Richard served on the Public Accounts Committee from 2019-2022, which holds the Government to account for how taxpayers’ money is spent.
 He is also on the European Statutory Instruments Committee, which scrutinises all regulations that the Government is making during the transition period following our exit from the European Union.
 In addition, Richard was part of UK parliamentary delegations to overseas bodies for democracy, such as the Council of Europe and the Inter-Parliamentary Union.